Michelle Veintimilla: Career

 Veintimilla appeared on Broadway in the musical version of The Visit, playing the younger version of Chita Rivera's character.
 She most recently appeared in a developmental presentation of The Civilians new musical Store Brand, written and composed by Zack Zadek.

 In August 2019, it was confirmed that Veintimilla will star as Hayden in the Netflix science fiction miniseries, The I-Land, which premiered on September 12, 2019.

 In 2020, Veintimilla starred in the ABC series The Baker and the Beauty, playing one of the love interests of the main character.

 In 2022, she played Actress/Bachelorette/Casting Director in the world premiere production of Which Way to the Stage off-Broadway.

+Personal life

+In June 2023 she married Broadway actor Eddy Lee.